loveaffair69/loveaffair/COOPERATIONS.md

 of the organization.
 These positions can be reviewed through the same avenues as any decision made by the members.

+All members, including board members, are at all times accountable to the organization as a whole.
+All appointments are subject to review at any time by the organization and its membership.

 The board is to consist of no less than 3 members, and no more than 5 at any given time.

 The board is to meet quarterly, and in cases of emergency of which all members